necmigunduz/Twitter_Bot/README.md

 - `https://github.com/necmigunduz/twitter_bot`
 - `cd twitter_bot`
 - `ruby bin/update.rb`

+Following these steps, create an .env file in the root folder and place keys and tokens for Twitter as follows:

+consumer_key = 'Enter your consumer_key here'
+consumer_secret     = 'Enter your consumer_secret here'
+access_token        = ''Enter your access_token here''
+access_token_secret = ''Enter your access_token_secret here''

+For tweeting your posts in your personal Instagram account, your need to replace the url in the tweet method with your rss page url in the ins_taweet.rb in lib.
+To convert your Instagram page into a rss page, you can use rss.app service or another rss conversion service.

 ## Testing

 To test you have to install the RSpec gem and run this command from the root folder:

 - `rspec`

+For running the test, enter the name of the test in test_name area, and run the code below:

+-`rspec spec/test_name`

+While testing the methods of InsTaweet class, you need to delete private above access method.

 ## Author